vitkl/viral_project/domain_enrichment_permutation.md

 <img src="./images/net_start.jpg" width="450px" />

 First, we compute the fraction of human interacting partners of V2 that contain domain D6.
-Then, we compute the fold enrichment by dividing this fraction by the domain frequency among all proteins in the network.
+Then, we compute the fold enrichment by dividing this fraction by the domain frequency among all proteins in the network. **Alternatively, we use the domain frequency as a statistic**

 ```r
 knitr::include_graphics("./images/net_start_calc.jpg")